ronakdm/drlearn/docs/index.rst

 DRLearn
 ==============

-`drlearn`is a library for incorporating distributionally robust optimization seamlessly into estimators that use the `scikit-learn` interface.
+DRLearn is a library for incorporating distributionally robust optimization seamlessly into estimators that use the ``scikit-learn`` interface.
 The focus is on spectral risk measure-based learning which is described in detail in this `this AISTATS 2023 paper <https://proceedings.mlr.press/v206/mehta23b.html>`_ and this `this ICLR 2024 paper <https://arxiv.org/abs/2310.13863>`_ (Spotlight Presentation).
 Distributionally robust objectives apply a sample reweighting to the observed training data within each mini-batch in order to robustify models against distribution shifts that occur at test time.
-This package parallels a similar one, called `Deshift <https://ronakdm.github.io/deshift/>`_, which is built for machine learning workflows based on `torch` (as opposed to `scikit-learn`).
+This package parallels a similar one, called `Deshift <https://ronakdm.github.io/deshift/>`_, which is built for machine learning workflows based on ``torch`` (as opposed to ``scikit-learn``).

 .. toctree::
   :maxdepth: 2